ForgTav/E2EE-CropAutomation/README.md

 6)  The robot is inactive after startup

 _Solution: Ensure the charger is connected correctly.
-The Mekanism cube cannot directly transfer energy to the charger._
+The Mekanism cube cannot directly transfer energy to the charger.
+Or mechanism cable cant power OS charger._

 # Known Issues
 1) If you plant a crop in the last slot, the system will consider the storage farm to be full.